martinhdt/odoo_hdtnf/README.md

 # odoo_hdtnf
-Main Odoo repository for hdt new forece
+Main Odoo repository for hdt new force